-EXPECTATION ALIGNMENT READING PLUS EXEMPLARS STANDARD READING STEM WRITING PROMPT Literature RL.8.1 Key Ideas and Details Cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.
+READING P LUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Reading Liter ature RL.8.1 Key Ideas and Details - Cite the textual evidence that most strongly supports analysis of what a text states explicitly as well as inferences drawn from the text, quoting or paraphrasing as appropriate.
 Standard met Choose the sentence in this excerpt that explains why the damage to the "Scotia" made big news.
 What text clues in a selection led you to conclude that a character was good or evil?
-RL.8.2 Key Ideas and Details Determine a theme or central idea of a text and analyze its development over the course of the text, including its relationship to the characters, setting, and plot; provide an objective summary of the text.
+RL.8.2 Key Ideas and Details - Determine a theme or central idea of a text and analyze its development over the course of the text, including its relationship to the characters, setting, and plot; provide an objective summary of a text.
 Standard met This selection is mainly about dinosaurs and (Theme: change) Describe a character who underwent a major change and what happened as a result.
-RL.8.3 Key Ideas and Details Analyze how particular lines of dialogue or incidents in a story or drama propel the action, reveal aspects of a character, or provoke a decision.
-Standard met How could Steve's case of MRSA be viewed as something positive?
-Describe a selection that had a cliffhanger ending and explain why you were unable to predict the ending from context clues.
-RL.8.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.
+RL.8.3 Key Ideas and Details - Analyze how particular lines of dialogue or incidents in a story, poem, or drama propel the action, reveal aspects of a character, or provoke a decision.
+Standard met In which two ways were the lives of people in East Berlin different from those in West Berlin?
+How could an author use a change in setting to show the journey of a fictional character from innocence to maturity?
+Give an example from a selection you have read.
+RL.8.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning, tone, or mood, including the impact of allusion and irony.
 Standard met In this excerpt, what does the banquet guest mean when he says, "It was food and drink to me to look, and look, and look at that idol"?
 Explain how a character's actions or attitude can change the meaning of a word or phrase.